Engage your entire workforce in the battle against fraud that poses a threat to your company's security.

 THINGS FOR YOUR DRIVERS TO LOOK FOR AND DO

-- IF it is a name other than who you booked the load with, chances are the load has been double brokered and NOW is the time to get this figured out.
-IF the shipper uses a brokerage other than the one you booked with, you need to be getting in touch with that broker to see if they will set you up as the carrier on the load so you will be paid and not a scammer!
+If it is a name other than who you booked the load with, chances are the load has been double-brokered and NOW is the time to get this figured out.
+If the shipper uses a brokerage other than the one you booked with, you need to get in touch with that broker to see if they will set you up as the carrier on the load so you will be paid and not a scammer!

 We want to see you succeed!